ploomber/jupysql/doc/compose.md

     urllib.request.urlretrieve(url, "my.db")
 ```

-Initialize the extension and set `autolimit=3` so we only retrieve a few rows.
+Initialize the SQL extension and set autolimit=3 to only retrieve a few rows

 ```{code-cell} ipython3
 %load_ext sql